digitalservicebund/ris-adm-literature/README.md

 🚧 Note: This repository has just been created.
-There's no relevant code whatsoever.

 ---

-# RIS VwV
+# RIS ADM VwV

 This repository contains software tools supporting the documentation of administrative directives (DE: “Verwaltungsvorschriften”).